Classroom Plus Plus (CPP) Developer Guide

 * * * teacher see all assignment status for each student keep track of every individual's performance

-* * * teacher changing classes every year easily delete/archive multiple old contacts keep only the contacts I need accessible
+* * * teacher changing classes every year easily delete multiple old contacts keep only the contacts I need accessible

-* * * CLI user quickly exit the program don't have to waste time clicking the close button
+* * * CLI user quickly exit the program avoid wasting time clicking the close button

 * * user hide private contact details minimize chance of someone else seeing them by accident